The Xometry app works best with JavaScript enabled!

 How Does Laser Power Work?

-The laser produces a stream of coherent and collimated photons that are directed towards the workpiece or application point, via light pipes or mirrors.
-Just before the beam hits the surface to be cut/welded/engraved, it passes through a lens arrangement that focuses the laser to a minimum spot size, to deliver a narrow spot of maximum intensity at the required cut point.
+The laser produces a stream of coherent and collimated photons directed toward the workpiece or application point via light pipes or mirrors.
+Just before the beam hits the surface to be cut/welded/engraved, it passes through a lens arrangement that focuses the laser to a minimum spot size to deliver a narrow spot of maximum intensity at the required cut point.
 The energy that hits the surface causes extreme excitation of atomic bonds, which manifests as heat at the laser contact point.
-When that heat is sufficient, it either liquefies the material at the laser spot or vaporizes it—or a combination of the two.
+When that heat is sufficient, it either liquefies the material at the laser spot, vaporizes it, or combines the two.

-When the beam delivered is of high quality, the energy distribution is symmetrical around the center-line of the beam and offers a Gaussian distribution, making the focused dot the maximum possible intensity at its center.
+When the beam delivered is of high quality, the energy distribution is symmetrical around the center line of the beam.
+It offers a Gaussian distribution, making the focused dot the maximum possible intensity at its center.
 A lower-quality beam may have a less regular/symmetrical distribution of energy.
-The energy concentration may be lower at the center of the spot—making the specific energy at the spot center lower, reducing the available cutting power.
+The energy concentration may be lower at the center of the spot, lowering the specific energy at the spot center and reducing the available cutting power.

 What Is the Importance of Laser Power?

 Laser power, assessed by various overlapping methods, plays the most crucial role in laser-based applications.
-In laser cutting, welding, or engraving applications, laser power significantly affects process speed and productivity.
+Laser power significantly affects process speed and productivity in laser cutting, welding, or engraving applications.
 Higher power capacity allows faster processing rate and higher productivity.
 It also increases the spectrum of processing capability, allowing throughput of thicker or more resilient materials that require more energy.
-Higher available laser power provides flexibility in the delivery of a wider range of processing—important for thicker material, hard/resilient material, and faster processing.
+Higher available laser power provides flexibility in delivering a wider range of processing—necessary for thicker material, hard/resilient material, and faster processing.
 Elevated laser power allows for sharper cuts, finer engraving, and greater intricacy.

 The upper limit of laser power impacts efficiency and productivity, enabling reduced processing time.
-This results in cost savings by reducing machine time and improving throughput/capacity.
-Importantly, in cost terms, the ability to adjust laser power (up or down) to suit specific material requirements can help minimize material waste and improve overall process efficiency.
+This saves cost by reducing machine time and improving throughput/capacity.
+Significantly, in cost terms, adjusting laser power (up or down) to suit specific material requirements can minimize material waste and improve overall process efficiency.

 How Important Is Laser Power in Laser Cutting?

-Power is important, but it is by no means the only important factor in laser cutting.
-In reality, for the majority of tasks, quite low power is required.
-Cutting thin organic materials and polymers, for example, places very low absolute power demands on a cutting machine.
-At the more challenging end of processing such as: handling metals, thicker materials, reflective surfaces, and harder materials, power is often the deciding factor in the ability to complete the task.
+Power is necessary but not the only important factor in laser cutting.
+In reality, relatively low power is required for most tasks.
+For example, cutting thin organic materials and polymers places very low absolute power demands on a cutting machine.
+Power is often the deciding factor in completing the task at the more challenging end of processing, such as handling metals, thicker materials, reflective surfaces, and harder materials.
 For more information, see our guide on What Does a Laser Cutter Do?

 How To Determine Laser Power?